Russian submarine Severodvinsk

+Severodvinsk (K-560, К-560 «Северодвинск») is the lead ship of the Project 885 Yasen class nuclear-powered cruise missile submarines of the Russian Navy.
+Severodvinsk was laid down on 21 December 1993 at the Sevmash shipyard but its construction was delayed because of budget problems.
+It was launched on 15 June 2010 and commissioned on 30 December 2013.

 History

 The construction of the submarine started in 1993 and was first planned to be launched in 1998.
 However budgetary problems delayed the construction for years, and it was only launched on 15 June 2010.
-Severodvinsk began its sea trials on 12 September 2011 and it returned from the first voyage by 6 October 2011.
+Severodvinsk undertook her initial sea trials in the fall of 2011.

 On 7 November 2012, Severodvinsk successfully launched a Kalibr cruise missile (anti-ship version) from submerged position at a sea target in the White Sea.
 Later that month, the submarine successfully test fired two additional Kalibr cruise missiles (land attack version).
 The launches occurred on 26 November 2012 from a surfaced position and two days later from a submerged position.

-Severodvinsk was handed over to the Russian Navy in late December 2013.
-The flag-raising ceremony was held on 17 June 2014, marking its introduction into the Russian Navy.
+Severodvinsk was commissioned into the Russian Navy on 30 December 2013.
+The flag-raising ceremony was held on 17 June 2014, marking its introduction into the Northern Fleet.

 In November 2014, the submarine successfully tested its rescue capsule which surfaced from a depth of 40 m with five crew members inside.

 Severodvinsk became combat-ready in early 2016.
 At the end of April 2016 and in August 2017, it conducted drills using 3M14 cruise missiles.

+In October 2018 Severodvinsk spent several weeks in the Atlantic Ocean near the U.S. East Coast and, according to the Pentagon, was undetected by the United States.

 On 28 March 2019, it launched a Kalibr cruise missile from a pier at its homebase.
 Previously, such launches were not possible.
 The submarine again launched Kalibr cruise missile during the Grom-2019 strategic nuclear exercise on 17 October 2019.